tinacms/tina.io/content/docs/advanced-features/custom-fields.md

 Custom fields are made possible by the [plugin system](/docs/plugins/) in TinaCMS.
 Custom fields are a way to either add [custom logic to existing fields](#adding-custom-logic) or provide an [entirely new field component](#adding-a-custom-field)

-## Adding Custom Logic
+## Creating a Custom Field

+Creating a new type of field involves a few steps

+- Define a field plugin
+- Register the field plugin
-Adding custom logic involves two steps: first registering a field plugin and then using the field plugin in your schema.
+- Using the field plugin in your schema.

-### 1. Create a Field Plugin

-**Interface**
+**FieldPlugin Interface**

 ```ts
 export interface FieldPlugin<ExtraFieldProps = {}, InputProps = {}> {
   __type: 'field'